belle2/basf2/online_book/basf2/cs_onnx.rst

 Train a BDT classifier with scikit-learn
 ----------------------------------------

-The following part of the tutorial is best followed by executing the code snippets in a **jupyter notebook**.
-We will need the following packages, best installed in a virtual environment.
 It works without any basf2 dependencies, so for simplicity we run it in an isolated environment, e.g. using `uv <https://docs.astral.sh/uv>`__:

 .. code-block:: bash